When CGTrader asked to reply to the following question:

 Movable, which also means temporary, evolving, assembled, dismantled.

 New generations have no fixed roots, people change their homes more and more often; increasingly popular are the digital nomads, living by changing Country and city from time to time and working in the web.
-New design needs to be smart, inexpensive, easy-to-carry, easy-to-assemble and dismantled.
+Future home design trend is to be smart, inexpensive, easy-to-carry, easy-to-assemble and dismantled.
 IKEA success starts from this fact and the brand now opens also to well-known designers and brands to design not-expensive, smart and easy furniture.

 muji hut movable timber prefab housing project